zoom-c/docs/trezor-user/receivingpayments.rst

 .. image:: images/checkaddress_comp.png

 Eye icon is very helpful feature!
-We call it a "Check address button" which shows the receive address on TREZOR display, so you can make sure the receive address belongs to your TREZOR.
+We call it a "Show on TREZOR" which shows the receive address on TREZOR display, so you can make sure the receive address belongs to your TREZOR.

 .. image:: images/checkaddress_comp2.png